ClaudiuPapasteri/cpapasteri.github.io/content/post/2022-12-13-chatgpt-in-academia-artificial-brain-but-mind-the-hype/index.en.markdown

 projects: []
 ---

 ChatGPT is the most sophisticated language model that we can interact with today.
 It gained 1 million users in only 5 days.
 This owes to the unrivaled utility of such a tool.
-A series of articles (e.g. [this one from Nature](https://www.nature.com/articles/d41586-022-04397-7)), are sounding the alarm: chatGPT can write academic essays, do statistics, write code, provide proofs etc.  And indeed it can - just provide *the perfect prompt* and it might just give *the perfect answer*.
+A series of articles (e.g. [this one from Nature](https://www.nature.com/articles/d41586-022-04397-7)) are sounding the alarm: ChatGPT can write academic essays, do statistics, write code, provide proofs etc.  And indeed it can - just provide *the perfect prompt* and it might just give *the perfect answer* (prompt engineering is probably going to be one of the important transversal skills in the proximate future).
 It sounds so tempting to externalize our cognitive tasks to it, even in academia.
 But should we?

 > ###### **The real danger is not that computers will begin to think like men, but that men will begin to think like computers. ~ Sydney J. Harris**

 Although, I agree with Sydney J. Harris, for me the **real danger is when an invertebrate machine evolves to manipulate a brain, much like an orchid brute forces evolution to manipulate a bee by using only the bee's own nervous system to do it**.
-The trouble with chatGPT as a probabilistic productivity tool is that it may abuse out blind spots to seem more useful while providing actual hindersome  advice.
+The trouble with ChatGPT as a probabilistic productivity tool is that it may abuse out blind spots to seem more useful while providing actual hindersome  advice.
 To test ChatGPT, I used the following tasks:

 *Problem solving and insight*